-On the external balance front, excluding the pandemic era, the current account deficit in Türkiye had been on an improving trend between 2017 and 2021, spurred by the continuous real depreciation of the Turkish Lira.
-In 2021, the current account deficit was as low as \$7.2 billion (0.9% of GDP).
-However, the upsurge in energy prices due to the Russia-Ukraine war, and increasing demand for gold led to a significant deterioration in the external balance.
-The current account deficit increased to \$49.1 billion ((5.4% of GDP) in 2022, mainly driven by the energy bill increasing to \$96.5 billion, up from \$50.7 billion in 2021, and gold imports reaching \$20.4 billion.
-Excluding gold and energy, the current account surplus increased from \$37.0 billion to \$50.4 billion in 2022, due to the improvement in services revenues.
-Net revenue from the tourism and the transportation sectors increased by 49.4% and 41.0% respectively, over 2022.
+In terms of the external balance, excluding the pandemic era, the current account deficit in Türkiye had been on an improving trend between 2017 and 2021, spurred by continuous real depreciation in the Turkish Lira.
+In 2021, the current account deficit was as low as \$6.4 billion (0.8% of GDP).
+However, the upsurge in energy prices due to the Russia-Ukraine war, and increasing gold demand led to a significant deterioration in the external balance.
+The current account deficit increased to \$45.8 billion (5.1% of GDP) in 2022, mainly driven by the increasing energy bill to \$96.5 billion, up from \$50.7 billion in 2021, and gold imports reaching \$20.4 billion.
+Excluding gold and energy, the current account surplus increased from \$37.8 billion to \$53.7 billion in 2022, due to the improvement in services revenues.
+Net revenue from the tourism and the transportation sector increased by 56.5% and 45.2% respectively, over 2022.
 In 2023, the current account deficit remained high despite the retreat in energy prices and improving tourism revenues.
-The appreciation of the Turkish Lira in real terms, loose financial conditions and unanchored inflation expectations led to an acceleration in non-energy imports, particularly consumer goods in the first half of the year.
-In the second half of the year, amid financial tightening there has been some improvement in the underlying trend of current account deficit, although it remains at a relatively high level.
+The appreciation of the Turkish Lira in real terms, loose financial conditions and unanchored inflation expectations led to an acceleration in nonenergy imports, particularly consumer goods in the first half of the year.
+In the second half, with the financial tightening there had been some improvement in the underlying trend of current account deficit, although it is still hovering at high levels.
 On the other hand, the improvement in services revenues limited the deterioration in the external balance.
-By December 2023 in 12-month cumulative terms, the current account deficit had reached \$45.2 billion, while energy and gold imports were \$69.1 billion and \$30.0 billion, respectively.

-The lag effects of the monetary tightening is expected to narrow the current account deficit in 2024, while geopolitical developments and a slowdown in global economic activity remain the main risks factors.
+As at December 2023, Türkiye's 12-month rolling current account deficit and net energy imports decreased to U.S.\$45.0 billion and U.S.\$52.7 billion, respectively.
+As at 31 March 2024, the 12-month cumulative current account deficit decreased to \$31.2 billion (2.7% of GDP) due to decelerating gold imports and improvement in underlying trend to some extent.
+The lagged effects of the monetary tightening will likely narrow the current account deficit in 2024, while geopolitical developments and a slowdown in global economic activity remain the main risks factors.
 Various events, including any deterioration in economic conditions in Türkiye's primary export customers and geopolitical risks (such as tariffs imposed by the United States on imports from Türkiye) as well as further increases or extended periods of elevated energy prices could result in an increase in the current account deficit, including due to the possible negative impact on Türkiye's foreign trade and tourism revenues.